Kraballa/FNA-Minimal-Setup/README.md

 4. use `Controller.cs` as your main Game class.

 # Details:

+## Collision
+Contains primitives for collision as well as functions for checking if they collide.

 ## Controller.cs
 Implements `Game.cs` and provides an example on how to use the classes provided.